This post may include affiliate links. Thank you for your support.

 Pro-tip #2: Use at least one cheese with a good melting property (low protein and high moisture content).
 This will ensure your macaroni is creamy with plenty of ooey gooey glory!

-Healthy-tip: Looking to make this healthy macaroni even healthier?
-Use whole what elbow macaroni!
+Healthy-tip: If you’re looking to make this butternut squash mac n cheese recipe even healthier, use whole what elbow macaroni.
 Or, if you are looking for a gluten-free option, gluten-free pasta works great, just be sure to cook it for a shorter amount of time.

 - Broccoli or Cauliflower: Steam, blanch or roast the vegetables and then finely chop them before stirring them into the sauce.

-Caramelized Onions: Give your macaroni an adult upgrade and stir in rich caramelized onions!
+- Caramelized Onions: Give your macaroni an adult upgrade and stir in rich caramelized onions made in the oven.

 Pro-tip: Keep in mind, if you plan on adding a lot of vegetables, you will also need to increase the amount of sauce!